 MORE DIVERSITY IS NEEDED

 “People need to be able to adapt to the fact that everyone is different.
-When there are several who are from the same culture and look alike, you stand out if you are different.
+When many people are from the same culture and look alike, you stand out if you are different.
 I think equestrian sports should include more people.
 Not many people know, for example, that some riding schools offer free trial lessons.
 Maybe it will make more people feel welcome,” she says.

 Rim’s message is therefore quite clear: “I do not want young people to sit at home and think about how they should look or feel out of place because they come from a particular area or country.
 We have to do what we love, because life is a really short.”
 A message that we should all learn from.

-You can follow Rim Al-Attar on her Instagram account @Rimsridning.
+You can follow Rim Al-Attar on her Instagram account @rimsriding and you are welcome to contact her there, if you have any questions.